kpertc/Documents/Math/Statistic/Statistics Overview.md

 ### Experiment vs. Observational Study (OS)

 Experiment
 -   A treatment of intervention
 -   The purpose is to study the possible effect of the treatment or intervention on the variables measured

 Observational
 -   No treatment or intervention is assigned

 Replication (实验)再现
 -   Studies must be done rigorously enough to be replicated.
 -   Replicating the results of observational studies and experiments is necessary for science to progress.

 <br>

 Avoiding Bias in Survey Design - Minimize "bias"

+Wording bias

--   Non-response & Voluntary Response - people refuse the survey have bias (Topics e.g. drugs, Transportation)
+-   Non-response & Voluntary Response - people refuse the survey have bias (Topics e.g. drugs, Transportation) (Response Bias)

 -   Truthfulness of Response
     -   Respondents may lie on purpose (too personal, too hard)
     -   Respondents may lie advertently "recall bias" (forgotten or influenced by biased event)

 -   Hidden Bias
     -   Question wording may induce a certain response
     -   Order of questions